Custom Home and Remodeling Blog

 Traditional Home Architecture and Design - Dutch Colonial

-Cape Cod
+2. Cape Cod

 A Cape Cod home is a simple cottage that is one or two stories tall.
 It is characterized by a low profile and a steeply pitched roof with end gables.
-Cape Cod homes have a symmetrical appearance, shuttered windows on the first level and dormers above.
+Cape Cod homes have a symmetrical appearance, shuttered windows on the first level, and dormers above.
 Wood shingles or clapboard are used for exterior siding.
 The interior is designed around a central hallway with equal space on either side.
-Newer Cape Cod homes often have porches with columns.
+Newer Cape Cod-style homes often have porches with columns.

 Traditional Home Architecture and Design - Cape Cod Style

-Greek Revival
+3. Greek Revival

 Many Greek Revival homes are modeled after Greek temples, such as The Parthenon.
-This style of architecture features tall columns and pediments, a painted plaster or clapboard exterior and a horizontal transom over the front door.
+This style of architecture features tall columns and pediments, a painted plaster or clapboard exterior, and a horizontal transom over the front door.
 Bold moldings and detailed embellishments exemplify the Greek Revival style, too.

 Traditional Home Architecture and Design - Greek Revival

-Neoclassical
+4. Neoclassical

 Traditional Home Architecture and Design - Neoclassical Style

-Tudor
+5. Tudor

-The Tudor style originates in England and has certain characteristics that create a very distinctive look.
+The Tudor style originates in England and has certain characteristics that offer a very distinctive look.
 The roof on a Tudor home is steeply pitched and has a main gable which is often paired with side or cross gables.
 The first story of a Tudor home is typically clad in stone or brick, while the upper floors feature decorative wood half-timbering.
 The windows are casement style with divided panes.
 Large chimneys are another distinguishing feature of Tudor architecture as is an embellished, covered front entrance.

 Traditional Home Architecture and Design - Tudor Style

-Victorian
+6. Victorian

 Traditional Home Architecture and Design - Victorian Style

-At Meridian Homes, we specialize in luxury renovations and custom home building in the Washington, DC area.
+At Meridian Homes, we specialize in luxury remodeling and custom home building in the Washington, DC area.
 Our mission is to create exceptional residences that exceed expectations.
 Our highly personalized design process and careful management of every project have earned us a reputation over many years for outstanding client service and solid, beautiful craftsmanship.
 Contact us today to begin your custom home or remodeling project.

 Custom Home Guide eBook